-When notifications get sent from from Kura via our push notification provider, they go to Google (FCM), Apple (APNS), Windows (WNS), and other messaging servers.
-Our provider is in charge of sending these requests to these Push Servers which then deliver it to your subscribers.
+Notifications get sent from Kura via our push notification provider.
+Our provider oversees sends these requests to these Push Servers which then deliver it to the observers.

 Push notifications are typically sent to the Google or Apple servers in 0.5 seconds.

-If the device receiving the push does not get it right away, it could be an issue with the FCM, APNS servers (rare) or the device had unstable internet causing a delay (common).
+If the device receiving the push is not received immediately, it could be an issue with the servers (rare), or the device had unstable internet causing a delay (common).

 Other issues can be as follows: